How Much Are Most Car Accident Settlements?

 Factors That Influence Car Accident Settlement Amounts

 No two crashes are alike, and past settlements don’t guarantee future outcomes.
 Many things can affect how much money you might get after a motor vehicle accident.
-Here’s an in-depth view of factors that can shape the value of your settlement:
+Here’s an in-depth view of factors that can shape the potential value of your settlement:

 Severity Of Injuries

-Across the U.S., cases involving serious injuries usually lead to higher payouts than those involving minor injuries.
+Across the U.S., cases involving serious injuries may lead to higher payouts than those involving minor injuries.
 That’s because debilitating injuries can result in expensive medical care, longer time off work, and profound changes to your life.

 Here’s how injury severity can affect your settlement: